 Dr. Mario Wriedt

 Dr. Wriedt graduated with a M.S.
-Degree in Chemistry from the University of Kiel, Germany in 2008 and in 2010 was awarded a Ph.D. under the supervision of Prof. Näther in Kiel, working in the field of magnetic framework materials.
-Following a 2.5-year postdoctoral assignment at Texas A&M University in Prof. Zhou’s group he focused his research on metal-organic frameworks with tunable physical properties.
-He has received several awards and fellowships including a postdoctoral fellowship from the German Academic Exchange Service and a Ph.D. fellowship from the German Chemical Industry Fund and the German National Academic Foundation.
-Dr. Wriedt has authored >70 research papers published in peer-reviewed international journals.
-Since 2013, he has conducted independent research as an Assistant Professor at Clarkson University in Potsdam, NY.
-His research is focused on the design and structure-property relationships of new functional solid-state materials for energy applications.
+Degree in Chemistry from Kiel University, Germany in 2008 and in 2010 was awarded a Ph.D. under the supervision of Prof. Christian Näther in Kiel, working in the field of magnetic framework materials.
+Following a 2.5-year postdoctoral assignment at Texas A&M University in Prof. Hong-Cai Joe Zhou’s group he focused his research on metal-organic frameworks with tunable physical properties.
+During that time, he received several awards and fellowships, including a postdoctoral fellowship from the German Academic Exchange Service and a Ph.D. fellowship from the German Chemical Industry Fund and the German National Academic Foundation.
+He has authored >75 research papers published in peer-reviewed journals.
+Since 2013, Dr. Wriedt has conducted independent research at Clarkson University in Potsdam, NY.
+His research is focused on the design and elucidation of structure-property relationships of novel functional solid-state materials which have the potential to advance the development of energy applications, ultra-high density data storage, and smart-window technologies which has been recognized by a Doctoral New Investigator Award of ACS PRF and a Faculty Early CAREER Award of NSF.
+In addition, as representative examples, his work has been featured on the covers of the Journal of the American Chemical Society, Dalton Transaction, and CrystEngComm; and disseminated as an invited speaker at a Gordon Research Conference.

 In his free time, Dr. Wriedt loves spending time with his wife and two kids.
 They like to go hiking, kayaking and fishing and just enjoying the outdoors.
 Dr. Wriedt has been a professional athlete in canoeing for 15 years and also competed in running and triathlon events.
 He held several important titles in canoeing, such as 9x German Champion, 1x European Champion and 4x Runner-Up World Champion.
 His personal record in Marathons is 2:59 h and in Ironmans 10:33 h.
 Additionally, he is an enthusiastic pilot of r/c air planes.